screepers/ScreepsPerformanceServer/README.md

 ### Run commands

-- `--maxTicks`: limit the number of ticks the server will run
-- `--maxBots`: limit the number of bots that can be spawned
+#### Config

+- `--debug`: listen to setup Docker logs
+- `--force`: force the non-`.example` config files to be overwritten
+- `--botFilePath`: change the path to the bot folder (where the `main.js` file is located or all other .js files are located)
+- `--steamKey`: change the Steam key used to authenticate the bot
+- `--deleteLogs`: delete the logs folder on startup

+#### Network

 - `--serverPort`: change the port the server will run on
 - `--cliPort`: change the port the CLI will run on
-- `--force`: force the non-`.example` config files to be overwritten
-- `--debug`: listen to setup Docker logs
+- `--relayPort`: change the port the relay will run on
+- `--disableMongo`: disable the MongoDB database and use default db instead

+#### Server

+- `--maxBots`: limit the number of bots that can be spawned
-- `--tickDuration`: change the tick duration (default: 100ms)
+- `--tickDuration`: change the tick duration (default: 100 (ms)
+- `--maxTickCount`: limit the number of ticks the server will run
+- `--maxTimeDuration`: change the maximum duration of the server in minutes (default: 60 minutes)

+#### Exporting

+- `--discordWebHookUrl`: send the result to the configured webhook
+- `--discordUsername`: change the username of the webhook message, default: `Screeps Performance Server`
+- `--githubAuth`: add a GitHub token to the request header

 ## Usage